Philemon

 Philemon 15 & 16

-Perhaps the reason he was separated from you for a little while was that you might have him back for good - no longer as a slave, but better than a slave, as a dear brother.
-He is very dear to me but even dearer to you, both as a man and as a brother in the Lord.
+Perhaps the reason he was separated from you for a brief period was so that you could have him back forever, no longer as a slave but as more than a slave, as a dear brother.
+And that he is, especially to me.
+But how much dearer he must be to you, both humanly and in union with the Lord!

 Paul shows us here that he does not know what God's will is in this matter but he knows that God is in control.
 He reminds Philemon that Onesimus is now identified with Christ and so his value is as a brother and not as a slave.
 A slave will do things because he has to while a brother will do things out of love.